cfwheels/cfwheels/readme-base.md

 }
 ```

-The core files are put into the `wheels/` folder acording to these settings.
+The core files are put into the `wheels/` folder according to these settings.

 ```
 "installPaths":{